OrchardCMS/OrchardDoc/docs/Documentation/First-steps-into-Orchard.markdown

     ![](../Attachments/First-Steps-Into-Orchard/Orchard-Installation.png)

-1. Of course, as users, they can see the front-end as well
+1. Of course, as users, they can see the front-end as well.

 1. They can open the [dashboard](Getting-around-the-dashboard) (aka control panel/back-end) for two reasons:
     1. [Configure the website](Getting-Started): Edit settings around the behavior and look of the website (or install/disable/upgrade them)